-- 1. Students are permitted to bring smartphones and cell phones on campus.
-Students in Grades 6-8 may not use their Smartphone or Cell Phone at any time during the school day.
-Students in Grades 9-12 may use their phones during passing time, break and Lunch. - 2.
-Smartphones and cell phones brought to school by students are strictly their responsibility.
-The school will not assume responsibility for loss, theft or damage of student smartphones and cell phones. - 3.
-The use of smartphones and cell phones is strictly prohibited during class, unless authorized by the instructor. - 4.
-Smartphones and cell phones must remain powered off or in silent mode in the classroom.
-They must be kept in the student's bag, backpack at all times when usage is not permitted (for Grades 6-8, this means cell phones are to remain packed away for the duration of the school day). - 5.
-The use of smartphones and cell phones in and outside the classroom falls under the Acceptable Use Policy and the ANS Code of Conduct.
+1. Smartphones and cell phones brought to school by students are strictly their responsibility.
+The school will not assume responsibility for loss, theft or damage of student smartphones and cell phones.

+2. The use of smartphones and cell phones is strictly prohibited during class, unless authorized by the instructor in the case of a student emergency.
+In this case, the student must ask for permission and step outside to use their smartphone or cellphone.

+3. Smartphones and cell phones must remain powered off or in silent mode in the classroom.
+They must be kept in the student's bag, backpack or pocket during class.

+4. The use of smartphones and cell phones in and outside the classroom falls under the Acceptable Use Policy and the ANS Code of Conduct.